agisoft-llc/cloud-scripts/README.md

 # Extract it:
 tar -zxf metashape-pro_1_7_3_amd64.tar.gz

-# Now you can run any OpenGL application:
+# Now you can run any OpenGL application with vglrun:

-# On NVIDIA instances - via vglrun:
 vglrun metashape-pro/metashape.sh
-# On AMD instances (G4ad) - as is:
-metashape-pro/metashape.sh
 ```

 # References